salmoon7/TodoApp/README.md

 # Todo App with React Native Expo
 This is a simple Todo App built with React Native and Expo.
 It includes a backend service that must be invoked via the API file.
 This README will guide you through setting up, running, and customizing the app.
+Functionality
+# User Interface (UI)
+The Todo App features a user-friendly and intuitive user interface designed with React Native and Expo.
+Key UI elements include:

+Task List: Displays a list of all your tasks, including their titles and status (completed or not).

+Add Task: Easily add new tasks with a title and a simple tap.

+Edit Task: Update existing tasks by tapping on them.
+You can modify the title and change the completion status.

+Delete Task: Remove tasks from the list by swiping right on a task and confirming the deletion.

+Mark as Complete/Incomplete: Tap on a task to mark it as completed or incomplete.

+Filter Tasks: Quickly filter tasks by their completion status (All, Completed, or Incomplete).

+# CRUD Operations
+The app supports all basic CRUD (Create, Read, Update, Delete) operations for managing your tasks:

+Create (C): You can create a new task by tapping the "Add Task" button.
+Provide a title for the task, and it will be added to the list.

+Read (R): The app displays all your tasks in a scrollable list.
+You can see the title and the completion status of each task.

+Update (U): To update a task, simply tap on it in the list.
+You can change the task's title and mark it as completed or incomplete.

+Delete (D): You can delete a task by swiping right on it and confirming the deletion.
+The task will be removed from the list.
+# Screenshot

 # Table of content
 Prerequisites